migration

 |---|---|---|

-| Usage pattern | Clearinghouse-only, Practice Mate PM, EHR 24/7, or hybrid — per client practice | Determines the data extraction scope before enrollment work begins |
+| Usage pattern | Clearinghouse-only, Practice Mate PM, EHR 24/7, or hybrid — per client practice | Sets the data extraction scope before enrollment work begins |

 | Patient records | Demographics, insurance coverages, active authorizations, guarantor relationships | Patient context is the foundation of every claim after cutover |

-| Open claims | Claims with dates of service in the last 120 days by status: open, denied, appealed, aging | Open work needs continuity during cutover, not a fresh start in a new system |
+| Open claims | Claims with a date of service in the last 120 days, by status: open, denied, appealed, aging | Open work needs continuity during cutover, not a fresh start |

-| ERA and payment history | Downloaded 835 files, text ERAs, unposted remittances, unapplied cash | ERA history is the payment audit trail; extract before closing Service Center |
+| ERA and payment history | Downloaded 835 files, text ERAs, unposted remittances, unapplied cash | ERA history is the payment audit trail; extract it before closing Service Center |

-| Non-par payer exposure | Which payers are non-par per Tax ID and NPI combination, and what the monthly fee has been | The $44.95-per-NPI non-par fee is the cost variable most practices undercount; knowing it sets the baseline for the Medi cost comparison |
+| Non-par payer exposure | Which payers are non-par per Tax ID and NPI combination, and the monthly fee so far | The $44.95-per-NPI non-par fee is the cost variable most practices undercount |

-| Payer enrollment | Current trading-partner connections, ERA enrollment status, eligibility connections, 276/277 claim-status links | Enrollment re-establishment determines the cutover date |
+| Payer enrollment | Trading-partner connections, ERA enrollment status, eligibility connections, 276/277 claim-status links | Enrollment re-establishment determines the cutover date |

-| Users and roles | Billing staff, follow-up specialists, posters, offshore contractors, per-practice access | Practice-level access restrictions need to be rebuilt in Medi before staff can work |
+| Users and roles | Billing staff, follow-up specialists, posters, offshore contractors, per-practice access | Practice-level access restrictions must be rebuilt in Medi before staff can work |

-| Custom scrub rules | Any per-payer or per-practice claim edits configured in Practice Mate or Service Center | These represent institutional billing knowledge that does not transfer automatically |
+| Custom scrub rules | Per-payer or per-practice claim edits configured in Practice Mate or Service Center | These encode institutional billing knowledge that does not transfer automatically |

-| Client reporting | What each practice receives monthly and how it is generated from Office Ally's reports | Reporting continuity is what clients see; gaps here generate trust problems |
+| Client reporting | What each practice receives monthly and how it is generated from Office Ally's reports | Reporting continuity is what clients see; gaps generate trust problems |

-| Appointments and charts | Whether EHR 24/7 data needs to move or stay in read-only | Chart history migration requires a support request; start early |
+| Appointments and charts | Whether EHR 24/7 data moves or stays read-only | Chart history requires a support request; start early |

 EDI enrollment is the long pole

-Whether your migration is clearinghouse-only or a full Practice Mate departure, payer enrollment is almost always the constraint that sets the cutover date.
+Whether the migration is clearinghouse-only or a full Practice Mate departure, payer enrollment almost always sets the cutover date.
 Data extraction can be parallelized and accelerated.
 Enrollment cannot be rushed.

 Parallel-run plan

-The legacy A/R closeout and the forward-only Medi cutover run side by side for at least two weeks, and often four to six.
+The legacy A/R closeout and the forward-only Medi cutover run side by side for at least two weeks, often four to six.
 The shape that protects revenue and catches routing errors:

 A practice-by-practice rollout protects everyone